lilja-listus/qmi-products/README.md

 # Description

-This is a website for internet-shop for qmiproducts.
+This is an online store for QMI products.

 # Technology